Huan-Yee/TT5L_G3_Requirements_Project/README.md

-Task 4: Elicitation Session & Requirements Classification This document is about Elicitation Session for Brainstorming, Mind Mapping, and questionnaire.
+Task 4: Elicitation Session & Requirements Classification This document is about Elicitation Session for Brainstorming and questionnaire.
 And also about Classification of Requirements Using Kano Model

 Task 5: SRS